luisfelipesena/weather-application/README.md

 # Weather Dashboard Project

-This Weather Dashboard project is a full-stack web application that allows users to search for cities and view their current weather conditions.
+This Weather Dashboard project is a full-stack web application that allows users to view current weather conditions either by their IP-based location or by searching for a specific city.
 The application consists of two main components:

 1. Frontend (React):
+   - Geolocation: Automatically detects user's location using IP-based latitude and longitude.
-   - City Search: Users can search for cities using an autocomplete input field.
+   - City Search: Users can search for cities using an autocomplete input field powered by the API Ninjas API.
-   - Weather Dashboard: Displays detailed weather information for the chosen city.
+   - Weather Dashboard: Displays detailed weather information for the chosen location or city.

 2. Backend (Node.js):
    - Serves as a proxy to fetch weather data from external APIs.
+   - Integrates with Weather API to retrieve weather information.
-   - Provides city autocomplete functionality.
+   - Provides city autocomplete functionality using API Ninjas.

 To facilitate visualization, the project has been deployed and can be accessed at: https://weather-dash-project.netlify.app/